A bit about me, music & art...

 about me & art...

-Like with the music, growing up through the 50s & 60s was revelatory with numerous visages of exploding colors & sounds in the midst of paisley prints, blacklights, lava lamps, tie dye, Surrealism, Mod & Pop Art, with psychedelic scenarios in abundance.
+Like with the music, growing up through the 50s & 60s was revelatory with numerous visages of exploding colors & sounds in the midst of blacklights, lava lamps, tie dye, Surrealism, Mod & Pop Art, with psychedelic scenarios in abundance.
 This perhaps explains why I have an affinity for certain palettes & designs.

 I compiled a list akin to the guitarist list, but for artists.
 Again, with no intent to place them in any order of importance, these are some of the artists I enjoyed or was enthralled by: